 Are you adventurous in the kitchen?

 Since our boxes are not customizable you get what we pack in the box, whether it’s a vegetable you’re familiar with or not.
 It can be fun to try new vegetables and new recipes!
-You are going to encounter vegetables that you love and new ones that you hate.
+You are going to encounter vegetables that you love and maybe new ones that you hate.
 Are you up for it?

 Are you willing to eat the CSA way?

 Eating the CSA way means eating a veggie dense diet and eating seasonally, two things you may not currently be doing.
-Transitioning to this kind of diet is not easy.
+Transitioning to this kind of diet is not the easiest.
 With the convenience of supermarkets offering almost any vegetable whenever you want, seasonal cooking is a way of life many of us are not used to.
 CSA requires flexibility in your menus and your kitchen.
-For example if you want to have spinach in a meal every single week, that’s not going to happen with CSA.
+For example if you want to have spinach in a meal every single week, that may not happen with CSA.
 Spinach is grown in the spring and the early fall in Montana.
 Although seasonal cooking can be a challenge it can be so rewarding.
 Be kind to yourself and don’t beat yourself up if you don’t use up the entire box — it’s hard to do, especially if you’re a CSA newbie!